extremenetworks/ipfabric-docs/docs/source/solutions/overview.rst

 DC Fabric
 ~~~~~~~~~~

-The DC Fabric Automation Suite is an add-on package for |bwc| that provides services and pre-built
+The DC Fabric Automation Suite is an add-on package for |ewc| that provides services and pre-built
 automations for managing Data Center Fabrics - both VCS Fabric and IP Fabric architectures.
 It
 includes workflows such as: